joshuaess/push_browser_mods/README.md

 Ableton Push browser mods to enable granular drum pad categories (type -> pack name) and put 'Places' at the top of the browser.
 Based on Push browser category hack by DJ Limbs.

 ## Installation
+Mac: Download the zip, unzip, and run the install.command OR

 1. Download the zipped .py files from this repo
 * Open your Applications folder
 * Right click on your Ableton app